Just-Cole/VelocityMgr/README.md

 For large-scale server networks or commercial hosting providers, a custom **Enterprise** plan will be available, offering features like API access for automation, dedicated support with SLAs, and potential white-labeling options.

+## ❤️ Supporting Mod Authors

+We believe that mod authors are the lifeblood of the Minecraft community, and supporting them is a top priority.
+Velocity Manager is designed to respect their work and contribute positively to the ecosystem.

+*   **No Re-hosting:** We **do not** re-host or redistribute modpacks or individual mods.
+All downloads are fetched directly from official sources like Modrinth using their public APIs.
+*   **Counting Downloads:** By fetching directly from the source, we ensure that every download through Velocity Manager correctly increments the author's download count on their platform, which often contributes to their revenue and visibility.
+*   **Driving Support:** We will always display the author's name and provide prominent links back to the original Modrinth/CurseForge page, encouraging users to support them directly through donations, Patreon, or other methods they provide.
+*   **Respecting Licenses:** We operate strictly within the Terms of Service of the platforms we interact with and respect the licenses chosen by mod authors for their work.

+Our business model is based on providing a powerful management tool, not on profiting from the distribution of others' work.
+Our goal is to make it easier for players to enjoy modded Minecraft while ensuring the creators receive the credit and support they deserve.

 ## 🏁 Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.